How do I report a Hate Crime?

 - Contacting the Police on 999 if it is an emergency, for example if someone is at immediate risk or injured.

-- You can report a hate crime via the University's online reporting system.
-The Hate Crime Support Team at LUU can guide you through this process and link you up to support services.
+- You can report a hate crime via the University's Report and Support Page.
+The Harassment and Misconduct team can support you and help you access support services.

 - You can come and talk to LUU Advice about the incident without having to do anything you feel uncomfortable with, such as talk to the police.
 You can also report in person at the University of Leeds International Student Office.